By calling, you agree we may follow up to better assist you, even if your number is on a Do Not Call list.

 9.5.
 Information collection:

-The User acknowledges that Redo Tax may monitor and collect information related to their use of the Website for the purpose of improving the user experience and ensuring compliance with these Terms and Conditions and applicable laws.
+The User acknowledges that Redo Tax may monitor and collect information related to their use of the Website for the purpose of improving the user experience and ensuring compliance with these Terms and applicable laws.

 10. Governing Law and Jurisdiction